 - Transfer baking sheet lined with a paper towel and immediately sprinkle with the Parmigiano cheese.

-- Serve hot with the marinara sauce.
+- Serve hot with your favorite tomato sauce sauce.